In this post, we show you four ways of how you can test and validate your startup idea. Hopefully, it’s a really awesome idea!

 To find one, check out the article, How to Find a Co-Founder and What to Look For to help you find a developer and other co-founders.
 Alternatively, you can hire a developer, which is obviously more expensive.
 In that circumstance, you should check out the post we have regarding where to hire contractors and freelancers or you can go with a development agency.

-Whether you can or can’t code, you’re going to need to write down how your product/service will work including the features and functions of your website.
-That’s called a functional specification.
+Whether you can code or not, you’re going to need to write down how your product/service will work and function, called a functional specification.

 If you’re having someone else build it for you, then you should be serving the contractor, vendor, or manufacturer a non-disclosure agreement to protect your idea.
 You’ll use it to help share your vision with the developer you work with.